- What is the history of Shenandoah?

 - Do you have any principles or creeds to guide your selection?

 Shenandoah was founded in 1950 by a group of Washington and Lee University faculty members and undergraduates, Tom Wolfe among them.
 For a brief time it was primarily an undergraduate magazine, but under the leadership of student editor Tom Carter Shenandoah became a quarterly, publishing a cast of international writers including e e cummings, Dylan Thomas, W. H. Auden, James Merrill, Ezra Pound, William Faulkner and Flannery O’Connor.
-From the 60′s to the 80′s, Washington and Lee faculty member James Boatwright expanded the journal and published occasional theme issues, including a 35th anniversary anthology.
+From the 60’s to the 80’s, Washington and Lee faculty member James Boatwright expanded the journal and published occasional theme issues, including a 35th anniversary anthology.
 In 1995, R. T. Smith was selected as the first full-time editor of the journal, which in 2002 began to appear triannually.
-It is now a web journal (shenandoah.literary.org) published biannually with some features updated regularly.
+It has been since 2011 a web journal (shenandoah.literary.org) published semi-annually with several features updated regularly.

 Shenandoah is funded and supported by Washington and Lee University through the Office of the Dean of the College, currently Dr. Suzanne Keen, and is located at 17 Courthouse Square, behind the Washington and Lee University Business Office at the corner of Washington St. and Main.
 The magazine maintains a board of university advisors who offer guidance and advice, and the current editor conducts an intern program in which undergraduate students work for the journal and learn the craft of editing as an academic course in the English Department.